Nanoonga/chtml-masonry/README.md

 2. open the chtml-masonry folder
 3. drop the file masonry.html into your browser window

-**The Masonry layout** (also known as the Pinterest layout) is a matrix of elements separated by a constant margin, like bricks in a wall, but rotated 90 degrees so that it grows from the top down as new elements are added.
+**The Masonry layout** (also known as the Pinterest layout) is a matrix of irregular elements separated by a constant margin, like bricks in a wall, but rotated 90 degrees so that it grows from the top down as new elements are added.

 **Computed HTML** (CHTML) is a web development model in which the tags describing a complex layout are compiled in RAM, then passed to the browser's HTML interpreter to render in a single paint.